lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 web: bundle exec thin start -p $PORT
 {% endhighlight %}

-Finally we come to the point where we can create the Heroku app and push our website to it!
+Finally we came to the point where we can create the Heroku app and push our website to it!
 We can pass the name that we want to use for the app, `example-static-jekyll` in my case.
-Rememmber to change it with your own.
+Remember to change it with your own.
 The app will be then available at the url `YOUR_APP_NAME.herokuapp.com`.
 In my case I also create the app on the European region, if you are somewhere else, just skip it.

 {% highlight bash %}
 heroku apps:create example-static-jekyll --region eu